AlbaXIII/build.mt/README.md

 Allowing users to sort the build list page by class or build role is also planned to be implemented in the future.

-Adding models for equipment and weapons to add further fields to the main model to further customise the build.
+Adding equipment and weapons as further fields to the main model to further customise the build is also in development.

 -----------------------------